Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Conclusion

 \section{Conclusion}

-In this work, we propose a dynamic graph neural network for ionospheric irregularity forecasting that models evolving GNSS LoS structure rather than training on gridded approximations.
-We also introduce ephemeris conditioning, using known future satellite positions to construct forecast-horizon graphs before observations are made.
-The model forecasts ROTI-defined irregularities at 5-minute cadence up to 2 hours ahead under a $\sim$7\% climatological event rate.
+To the best of our knowledge, this work represents the first dynamic graph model for ionospheric forecasting that operates directly on GNSS lines of sight.
+The proposed framework also introduces ephemeris conditioning, which uses satellite orbits to specify the future graphs.

-The resulting model, IonoDGNN, achieves a Brier Skill Score of 0.49 and PR-AUC of 0.75, representing 35\% and 52\% relative improvements over the persistence baseline, respectively.
-The advantage widens with lead time: at the 2-hour horizon, IonoDGNN maintains BSS $\approx$ 0.35 while persistence degrades to near-zero skill.
+IonoDGNN achieves a BSS of 0.55 and PR-AUC of 0.77, corresponding to 53\% and 58\% relative gains over the persistence baseline.
+The margin widens with lead time: at the 2-hour horizon, IonoDGNN retains BSS $\approx$ 0.40 while persistence approaches zero skill.
+Graph message passing contributes a 38\% BSS and 19\% PR-AUC improvement over the no-graph ablation, and ephemeris conditioning contributes 13\% and 10\%, respectively.
+Conditioning enables prediction on no-history nodes.
+On these nodes, the model retains most of its skill (BSS 0.53, ROC-AUC 0.96) and improves BSS by 22\% over ordinary kriging and 29\% over IDW interpolation.

-Graph message passing contributes a 22\% improvement in BSS and 15\% in PR-AUC over the no-graph ablation, confirming that spatial context through the $K$-NN topology provides meaningful information beyond what temporal attention alone can capture.
-Ephemeris conditioning contributes 15\% in BSS and 14\% in PR-AUC relative to the variant without it, and is essential for new nodes: the full model achieves ROC-AUC 0.95 on IPPs absent from the history window, compared to 0.52 without conditioning.

-The model degrades gracefully under simulated coverage dropout, maintaining useful skill on affected nodes through spatial message passing from observed neighbors.
-Analysis of ambiguous labels shows that the model does not exploit the QC labeling scheme and instead relies on spatial context to identify data inconsistencies.
+Under simulated coverage dropout, the model retains skill on affected nodes by aggregating context from observed neighbors, exceeding both interpolation baselines at every dropout level with the margin widening as coverage thins.
+On ambiguous labels excluded from training, the model assigns low event probability to single-IPP signals inconsistent with their spatial neighborhood, indicating that spatial coherence can be a quality-control signal learned implicitly from the data.

-These results demonstrate that treating GNSS observations as a dynamic graph with known future graph topology is a viable approach to ionospheric forecasting.
-The framework places no constraint on the choice of observable, and can in principle accommodate heterogeneous observation types and physics-informed graph construction, though these extensions remain to be demonstrated.
-The dataset, dynamic graph pipeline, and model will be made publicly available to facilitate further research in this direction.
+The framework imposes no constraint on the choice of observable and can in principle be scaled to larger heterogeneous networks and physics-informed graph construction.
+Demonstrating these extensions is left to future work.
+The current implementation is not designed as an operational model.
+Future work will also focus on operational deployment, together with evaluation practices that can score every LoS in the future graphs rather than only the cross-confirmed subset.
+The dataset, pipeline, and trained model are publicly available at \url{https://github.com/Mert-chan/IonoDGNN} to facilitate further research in this direction.